ieeah/starbucks-rewards-clone/README.md

 I'm a newbie/still-studying developer and I need some practice to do, aside of the bootcamp i'm already participating in, so...

-Since I'm having some new year's holidays i thought to keep practicing with web development cloning [this beautiful page](https://www.starbucks.com/rewards "the original starbuck's page") from the Starbuck's website.<br>
+Since I had some new year's holidays i thought to keep practicing cloning [this beautiful page](https://www.starbucks.com/rewards "the original starbuck's page") from the Starbuck's website.<br>

 I tried being as accurate as possible, and I think it's kind of a good result, even if it differs a bit in some containers width and some animations.<br>
 *and probably something more*.

 ```
-NOTICE: I deliberately decided not to use any framework for css, not even for responsiveness,
-to increase the challenge and to practice with an "harder css" (and media queries).
+NOTICE: I deliberately decided not to use any framework for css (not even for responsiveness) to increase the challenge and to practice with an "harder css" (and media queries).
 However, I opted for the use of scss, because it's okay to want to challenge yourself
 but we must not exaggerate haha
 ```

 ## Actual State

-I decided to put this page on Github just when I finished it for having it as a reference for me in the times to come, and maybe collecting some tips.
+I decided to put this page on Github to have a reference for me in the times to come, and maybe collecting some tips.

 #### Responsiveness